Celebrating the Sacrament of Marriage in the Diocese of Limerick

 Five Steps to Organise your Wedding

 The marriage ceremony is an important part of your wedding day.
 It requires organisation, care, attention and prayer.

 Step 1 : When you decide to get married

 First of all, book the church where you would like your wedding to take place.
-When booking the church and seeking a preferred date, you must furnish details of the priest who has agreed to celebrate your wedding Mass.
-Please note that weddings are not permitted in the Diocese of Limerick on Sundays or the Major Feast Days and Holydays of Obligation.
+When booking the church and seeking a preferred date, you must furnish details of the priest who has agreed to officiate at your wedding Mass.
+Please note that weddings are not permitted in the Diocese of Limerick on Sundays or the Major Feast Days and Holydays of Obligation (details here).
 Secondly, contact the Registrar of Marriages (see Civil Registration paragraph below) and begin the process to get permission from the State for your wedding to take place.
-It is important that the priest you ask to celebrate your wedding is registered as a solemniser.
+It is important that the priest you ask to officiate at your wedding is registered as a solemniser.

 Step 2 : Year before the wedding